bey-dev/bey-examples/custom-llm/README.md

 ### Deploy LLM API (Optional)

-The `deploy-tgi-cloud-run` script is optional.
+**If you already have an OpenAI-compatible LLM API endpoint, skip to the next step.**

-Use it to deploy a [Text Generation Inference](https://huggingface.co/docs/text-generation-inference) service on Google Cloud Run if you don't have an existing OpenAI-compatible LLM API endpoint:
+Otherwise, use the `deploy-tgi-cloud-run` script to deploy a [Text Generation Inference](https://huggingface.co/docs/text-generation-inference) service on Google Cloud Run:

 ```sh
 ./deploy-tgi-cloud-run